projectsolomonlabs/vauth/CONTRIBUTING.md

-# Contributing to NEO
+# Contributing to Vauth
-Neo is an open-source project and it depends on its contributors and constant community feedback to implement the features required for a smart economy.
-You are more than welcome to join us in the development of Neo.
+Vauth is an open-source project and it depends on its contributors and constant community feedback to implement the features required for a smart economy.
+You are more than welcome to join us in the development of Vauth.

 Read this document to understand how issues are organized and how you can start contributing.

 *This document covers this repository only and does not include community repositories or repositories managed by NGD Shanghai and NGD Seattle.*

 ### Questions and Support
 The issue list is reserved exclusively for bug reports and features discussions.
-If you have questions or need support, please visit us in our [Discord](https://discord.io/neo) server.
+If you have questions or need support, please visit us in our [Discord](https://discord.io/Vauth) server.

 ### dApp Development
 This document does not relate to dApp development.
-If you are looking to build a dApp using Neo, please [start here](https://neo.org/dev).
+If you are looking to build a dApp using Vauth, please [start here](https://Vauth.org/dev).

 ### Contributing to open source projects
 If you are new to open-source development, please [read here](https://opensource.guide/how-to-contribute/#opening-a-pull-request) how to submit your code.